 Coca-Cola (KO) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the world's largest beverage maker had gained 0.48% in the past month.
-In that same time, the Consumer Staples sector gained 0.69%, while the S&P 500 gained 3.59%.
+Prior to today's trading, shares of the world's largest beverage maker had lost 0.55% over the past month.
+This has lagged the Consumer Staples sector's gain of 0.37% and the S&P 500's gain of 1.93% in that time.

-Wall Street will be looking for positivity from KO as it approaches its next earnings report date.
-The company is expected to report EPS of $0.58, up 5.45% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $9.63 billion, up 11.3% from the prior-year quarter.
+KO will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect KO to post earnings of $0.58 per share.
+This would mark year-over-year growth of 5.45%.
+Our most recent consensus estimate is calling for quarterly revenue of $9.63 billion, up 11.3% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for KO.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.22% higher within the past month.
-KO is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.22% higher.
+KO currently has a Zacks Rank of #2 (Buy).

-Looking at its valuation, KO is holding a Forward P/E ratio of 25.23.
-This valuation marks a premium compared to its industry's average Forward P/E of 24.2.
+Valuation is also important, so investors should note that KO has a Forward P/E ratio of 25.08 right now.
+Its industry sports an average Forward P/E of 24.14, so we one might conclude that KO is trading at a premium comparatively.

 The Beverages - Soft drinks industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 117, putting it in the top 47% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 118, which puts it in the top 47% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report